Kennington tube station: Refurbishment

 Refurbishment work at Kennington was completed in 2005.
 This included replacement of the 1920s tiles on platform and passage walls with matching tiles.
 Travel between surface and platform level continues to be via passenger lifts or stairs.

 Extension to Battersea Power Station

 In 2014, Transport for London (TfL) was granted parliamentary approval to construct an extension of the Charing Cross branch from Kennington to Battersea Power Station via Nine Elms.
 The new extension tunnels connect to the reversing loop tunnel in step plate junctions constructed from temporary construction shafts in Radcot Street and Harmsworth Street.
 Two chambers were constructed on the line of the new tunnels at Kennington Green and Kennington Park for ventilation and emergency access.

-TfL assessed that the Battersea extension will not significantly impact the number of passengers entering and exiting the station, but, to accommodate additional interchanges between the branches, additional cross-platform passageways were constructed between each pair of platforms.
+TfL assessed that the Battersea extension would not significantly impact the number of passengers entering and exiting the station, but, to accommodate additional interchanges between the branches, additional cross-platform passageways were constructed between each pair of platforms.
 The 3 km-long extension opened on 20 September 2021.